dabstractor/qmk-window-notifier/packaging/windows/README.md

 ## Output

-The build process creates `QMK-Window-Notifier-Setup.msi` which can be distributed to end users.
+The build process creates `qmkonnect-Setup.msi` which can be distributed to end users.

 ## User Experience